Preparing for Commencement

 For those unable to attend, we will be broadcasting live on the Internet.
 A few days before the event, a link will be posted on the main Commencement website to access the live stream of the ceremony.
 That link will "go live" a few minutes before the start of each Convocation.

 Students who are finishing all requirements for graduation on schedule will be withdrawn automatically from the university following the posting of their degree.
 It is your responsibility to return library books and settle student accounts.
-Failure to follow through on these details will make it impossible for the university to release diplomas or official transcripts.
+Failure to follow through on these details will make it impossible for the university to release diplomas.

 As new members of PLNU's Alumni Association, graduates are eligible to enjoy unique experiences and special benefits.
 We invite you to visit the Alumni Association website.